 What has changed in recent years is that the climate change imperative has further strengthened the attractiveness of public transportation.
-At reasonable levels of vehicle loading, a bus or metro system can provide far more energy- and carbon-efficient transportation than the average car, per passenger kilometer.
+As is shown in figure 1, at reasonable levels of vehicle loading, a bus or metro system can provide far more energy- and carbon-efficient transportation than the average car, per passenger kilometer.

 This is the basic argument that supports public transport as an element of a low-carbon city platform—a public transport system can move more people more efficiently and with fewer negative externalities than a private transport system can.
 However, individual citizens with the freedom to choose their own mode of transport will usually not seek to maximize global environmental benefits.
 Rather, they will choose a mode that maximizes comfort, reliability, speed, convenience, and cost.

 On most of these dimensions, cars are an optimum choice for many commuters; and for reasons of status and function it is common that as incomes rise, those with financial means switch to cars.
 Chinese cities are currently following this pattern, and rapid economic development has led to a boom in car ownership.

 The only public transport alternative for most people is a bus service steadily degraded by ever-increasing traffic congestion.
 Not surprisingly, for those with a choice, public transport is rarely competitive, and an overwhelming majority of public transport users in Chinese cities today are “captive” users with few alternatives.